Activities at Matiu/Somes Island

-Walks on Matiu/Somes Island offer excellent bird watching opportunities as well as the chance to study other plants and animals enjoying the pest-free environment.
-You can also delve into the island's fascinating history or bring a picnic and stop at the numerous benches and picnic tables to stop and enjoy the views.
+Matiu/Somes Island offers excellent views, bird watching opportunities as well as the chance to study other plants and animals enjoying the pest-free environment.
+You can also delve into the island's fascinating history or bring a picnic and stop at one of the tables.
+For a more in depth experience book a guided walk.

 Bird and wildlife watching

 A variety of native animals have been reintroduced to the island, including red-crowned parakeet/kākāriki, which are very visible and vocal around the island; reptiles, including the ancient tuatara; Cook Strait giant weta and Wellington tree weta, which have their own motels.
 Find out about the plants and animals on the island.

 You can camp on Matiu/Somes Island, but booking is essential.
 Find out about camping on the island.

 There are easy day walk tracks on the island as well as plenty of picnic tables and lookouts on offer for an enjoyable day out with the family.

 Explore remnants from both world wars, historic quarantine buildings, the lighthouse, artefacts from the island's past, and pause at the monument to those who died while confined on the island.
 Find out more about the island's history.

 Matiu/Somes Island is a great destination for a day out paddling on the harbour.
 Find out about the rules for landing on the island before setting out.

 Don't forget to bring your camera with you to the island as there are plenty of lookouts and viewpoints from where you can capture a panoramic perspective of Wellington city and surrounds.
 Keep your eyes peeled as you make your way along the tracks and you may be rewarded with a photo opportunity of a tuatara basking in the sun, a giant weta, or an inquisitive North Island robin!

 Guided activities and tours